 Mbabane, Eswatini, 22 September 2022: The Supreme Court of Eswatini issued a judgment that constitutes a threat to the rule of law and the protection of human rights in Eswatini.
 In its decision, the Supreme Court allowed the appeal to proceed in the matter of The Prime Minister of Eswatini & Others v Maseko and Others.
-The Southern Africa Litigation Centre (SALC), supporting three respondents in this matter, had emphasized that allowing the appeal to proceed and not dismissing it based on the grounds of civil procedure constitutes a threat to the rule of law and the protection of human rights.
+The Southern Africa Litigation Centre (SALC), supporting three respondents in this matter, had emphasised that allowing the appeal to proceed and not dismissing it based on the grounds of civil procedure constitutes a threat to the rule of law and the protection of human rights.
 The Constitution of Eswatini clearly states the importance of a fair hearing in section 21, which means a hearing within the provided timelines per the court rules and procedures.

 Anneke Meerkotter, SALC’s Executive Director, commented: